otuerk/mediaremote-adapter/README.md

         }

-        // Handle playback time updates for your UI mediaController.onPlaybackTimeUpdate = { elapsedTime in
+        // Handle playback time updates for your UI
+        // WARNING: This handler is for demonstration only.
+It uses a polling
+        // mechanism that can lead to high CPU usage and is not recommended for
+        // production environments.
+The timer is an estimate. mediaController.onPlaybackTimeUpdate = { elapsedTime in
             let percentage = self.currentTrackDuration > 0 ? (elapsedTime / self.currentTrackDuration) * 100 : 0
             print(String(format: "Progress: %.2f%%", percentage))